NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 - **List of steps**: User goes to the meal request page.
 User enters an appropriate meal request and clicks the request button.
 Gpt api generates a list of suggested meals.
 - **Extensions**: The user leaves the page before clicking the request button: entered request is not saved.
 - **Exceptions**: The request prompt is not understood by the gpt ai: a default response is given with instructions for a correct prompt

 ### Functional Requirements:
 1. System provides a way for users to create an account or log in with their credentials
 2. System allows adding meals while storing all meals added
-3. System filters meals based on user preferences
+3. System filters meals based on user input (name, meal type, and category tags)
 4. System provides an accurate price of the shopping list
+5. System allows users to add meals to their favorites list
+6. System allows users to add misc. ingredients or products to their shopping list

 ### Non functional Requirements:
 **Reliability**: Consistently able to perform the functions based around the users profile, shopping lists, and meal plans.
 **Quality**: Easy to use and provides accurate information.